Last updated

-You can retrieve the full example of this recipe here
+You can retrieve the

-In this recipe, we will build a simple version of ChatGPT using the LangChain framework and their ChatOpenAI model.
+In this recipe, we will build a simple version of ChatGPT using the framework and their ChatOpenAI model.

 Here's the final result: